 This module provides further information on the theories and evidence base that guide clinical practice, and incorporates the clinical placement.

 This module encompasses the conduct of a small research project to demonstrate the effective use of evidence within the fields of addiction science, policy and treatment.

-Optional Modules (30 credits) (1 from the following)
+Optional Modules (30 credits): One taken from the following:

 A variety of learning methods are used including lectures, seminars, tutorials, journal clubs, practice supervision groups, clinical placements, field experience and self-directed study.
 This is augmented with the opportunity to share ideas and views with fellow learners either face-to-face or using a discussion board through the KEATS e-learning platform.
 Learning is supported by on-line self-directed learning packages and access to additional lecture material.
 Assessment is by essays, written examinations, OSCEs, and reflective learning techniques.

 PG taught programme application procedure

 Selection is made upon the basis of the application and references.
 An interview may be required based upon the applicant’s qualifications and experience.

 First degree (2:1) or equivalent (in either medicine or psychology; or in any subject related to the addictions followed by a relevant health-related postgraduate diploma or certificate); A candidate without a first degree but with a Professional Qualification or demonstrable significant professional experience may be considered with the following requirements: a) submission of a written essay; b) initial enrolment onto the PG Certificate in Addiction Studies (60 credits encompassing Modules 1, 2 and 3) with subsequent progression onto the MSc dependent upon completion of the PGCert with a Pass with Merit average across these fundamental modules.